When you’re self-employed, you can manage taxes yourself. But if you’re not familiar with the UK tax process, you might be worried about it.

 Tax preparation tips for self-employed

-Schedule in time to stay organised
+Schedule in time to stay organise

 It’s far easier to stay on top of your finances if you dedicate regular time to it.
-Try setting aside a few minutes each day to look over your self-employed transactions.
-Then, update your records accordingly at the end of each week
+Try setting aside a few minutes every day to check over your self-employed transactions.
+When you maintain financial records each week, you won’t have to spend hours doing it at the end of the month or quarter.
+With Countingup, it’s simple.
+You’ll just need to review your transaction categories – we’ll let you know which categories need reviewing with an orange dot.

 Separate your finances